 While the Thaipusam program is an event for followers of Hinduism which is presented to Dewa Subramanian who is in the tourist area of Batu Caves.
 This event is a routine festival every year.

-Don’t go to Malaysia for seeing and taking the pictures in Petronas Twin Towers in Kuala Lumpur only, because many various types of other tourist attractions have to be visited.
+Don’t go to Malaysia for sight-seeing and taking pictures in the Petronas Twin Towers in Kuala Lumpur only, because many various types of other tourist attractions have to be visited.
 You can choose natural tourist attractions.
 And enjoy your vacation with many various traditional foods and get your souvenirs for getting home.